Status in New England

 State Lists of Rare Species

 - State of Connecticut Department of Energy and Environmental Protection Bureau of Natural Resources.
 2015.
 Connecticut’s Endangered, Threatened and Special Concern Species 2015.
 Revised August 2015.
-Available from: http://www.ct.gov/deep/cwp/view.asp?a=2702&q=323486.
+Available from: https://portal.ct.gov/DEEP/Endangered-Species/Connecticuts-Endangered-Threatened-and-Special-Concern-Species.

 - Massachusetts List of Endangered, Threatened and Special Concern Species (as defined in Section 10.60 of Chapter 321 of the Code of Massachusetts Regulations).
-March 10, 2017 Update.
-Available from: http://www.mass.gov/eea/agencies/dfg/dfw/natural-heritage/species-information-and-conservation/mesa-list/list-of-rare-species-in-massachusetts.html.
+January 10, 2020 Update.
+Available from: https://www.mass.gov/info-details/list-of-endangered-threatened-and-special-concern-species.

 - Massachusetts Natural Heritage and Endangered Species Program (NHESP) Plant Watch List. (an unofficial, non-regulatory list of plants that NHESP is tracking.
 This list includes species believed to be rare, declining, or vulnerable, uncommon species with taxonomic uncertainties or uncertainties as to whether the species is native or introduced; species that were delisted but still require conservation attention; and species that have recently been discovered or rediscovered in Massachusetts.)
-Available from: http://www.mass.gov/eea/agencies/dfg/dfw/natural-heritage/species-information-and-conservation/rare-plants/plants-watch-list.html.
-Accessed June 24, 2017.
+Available from: https://www.mass.gov/service-details/plant-watch-list.
+Accessed March 28, 2023.

 - Massachusetts Natural Heritage and Endangered Species Program (NHESP) Plant Historic List. (this list includes plant taxa that have not been documented in Massachusetts in the past 25 years.)
-Available from: http://www.mass.gov/eea/agencies/dfg/dfw/natural-heritage/species-information-and-conservation/rare-plants/plants-historic-list.html.
-Accessed June 24, 2017.
+Available from: https://www.mass.gov/service-details/plant-historic-list.
+Accessed March 28, 2023.

 - Maine Dept. of Inland Fisheries & Wildlife.
 2015.
 State List of Endangered & Threatened Species.
 October 15, 2015.
 (This is a list of animal species considered to be threatened or endangered under Maine’s Endangered Species Act.)
-Available from: https://www1.maine.gov/ifw/wildlife/endangered/listed_species_me.htm.
+Available from: https://www.maine.gov/ifw/fish-wildlife/wildlife/endangered-threatened-species/listed-species.html.

 - Maine Dept. of Inland Fisheries & Wildlife.
-2011.
+2022.
 Species of Special Concern.
 Current List.
-March 1, 2011.
-Available from: http://www.maine.gov/ifw/wildlife/endangered/specialconcern.htm.
-Accessed July 7, 2017.
+February 27, 2022.
+Available from: https://www.maine.gov/ifw/fish-wildlife/wildlife/endangered-threatened-species/special-concern.html.
+Accessed March 29, 2023.

 - State of Maine, Maine’s Marine Endangered Species Act (ESA).
 Title 12: Conservation, Part 9: Marine Resources, Subpart 2: Licensing, Chapter 631: Endangered or Threatened Marine Species.
 Section 6975.
 List of state endangered and state threatened marine species.
 2003, amended 2007.
-Available from: http://www.mainelegislature.org/legis/statutes/12/title12sec6975.html.
+Available from: https://www.mainelegislature.org/legis/statutes/12/title12sec6975.html.

 - Maine Natural Areas Program.
-2015.
-Elements of Natural Diversity.
-Rare, Threatened and Endangered Plant Taxa.
-September 2015.
-Available from: http://www.maine.gov/dacf/mnap/features/rare_plants/plantlist.htm.
+2021.
+Rare Threatened, and Endangered Plant Taxa.
+December 2021.
+Available from: https://www.maine.gov/dacf/mnap/features/rare_plants/plantlist.htm.

 - New Hampshire Natural Heritage Bureau.
-2013.
-Rare Animal List for New Hampshire.
-July 2013.
-Available from: http://www.nhdfl.org/about-forests-and-lands/bureaus/natural-heritage-bureau/publications/lists.aspx.
+2020.
+New Hampshire Official Rare Plants List- Effective 01/01/2020.
+Available from: https://www.nhdfl.dncr.nh.gov/sites/g/files/ehbemt866/files/inline-documents/rare-plant-list.pdf.

 - Rhode Island Natural History Survey.
 2016.
 Rhode Island Rare Plants 2016.
 From R.W.
 Enser 2007 and RI Wildlife Action Plan 2015, Appendix 1d.
-Available from: http://rinhs.org/biodiversity-data/info-on-rare-species-in-ri/.
+Available from: https://rinhs.org/species/rare-species/.

 - Enser, R.W.
 2006.
 Rare Native Animals of Rhode Island.
 Rhode Island Natural Heritage Program.
 Rhode Island Department of Environmental Management.
 Providence, RI.
 Revised March 2006.
-Available from: http://rinhs.org/biodiversity-data/info-on-rare-species-in-ri/.
+Available from: https://rinhs.org/species/rare-species/.

 - Vermont Fish & Wildlife Department.
-2017.
+2022.
 Rare and Uncommon Animals of Vermont.
 Vermont Natural Heritage Inventory.
-22 March 2017.
-Available from: http://www.vtfishandwildlife.com/common/pages/DisplayFile.aspx?itemId=229831.
+27 December 2022.
+Available from: https://vtfishandwildlife.com/learn-more/fish-wildlife-library/wildlife-information/library-endangered-threatened-and-rare-animals-and-plants-lists.

 - Vermont Fish & Wildlife Department.
-2017.
+2024.
 Rare and Uncommon Native Vascular Plants of Vermont.
 Vermont Natural Heritage Inventory.
-24 March 2017.
-Available from: http://www.vtfishandwildlife.com/common/pages/DisplayFile.aspx?itemId=229833.
+10 June 2024.
+Available from: https://vtfishandwildlife.com/learn-more/fish-wildlife-library/wildlife-information/library-endangered-threatened-and-rare-animals-and-plants-lists.

 - Vermont Fish & Wildlife Department.
-2017.
+2022.
 Rare and Uncommon Bryophytes of Vermont.
 Vermont Natural Heritage Inventory.
 22 March 2017.
-Available from: http://www.vtfishandwildlife.com/common/pages/DisplayFile.aspx?itemId=111330.
+Available from: https://vtfishandwildlife.com/learn-more/fish-wildlife-library/wildlife-information/library-endangered-threatened-and-rare-animals-and-plants-lists.

 Federally Listed Species